microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 plan = nest.create_plan()
 plan.vectorize(index=ii)
 ```
-The dimension marked for vectorization is of size 8, which is a supported vector size on the specific target platform.
+The dimension marked for the vectorization is of size 8, which is a supported vector size on the specific target platform.
 Therefore, the resulting binary will contain something like:
 ```
   00000001400010B0: C5 FC 10 0C 11     vmovups     ymm1,ymmword ptr [rcx+rdx]
   00000001400010B5: C5 F4 59 0A        vmulps      ymm1,ymm1,ymmword ptr [rdx]